Terra Incognita (Person of Interest): Present day

 Reese (Jim Caviezel) is notified by Fusco (Kevin Chapman) of the death of two Brotherhood members at the hand of an Elias ally.
-Finch (Michael Emerson) interrupts to announce their new number: Chase Patterson, who has been suspected of murdering his family and only avoided charges when he hid on Paris.
+Finch (Michael Emerson) interrupts to announce their new number: Chase Patterson, who has been suspected of murdering his family and only avoided charges when he hid in Paris.
 Finch and Fusco decide to interrogate Elias' ally with the help of Root (Amy Acker) while Reese decides to investigate Chase's case and discovers that Carter investigated the case.
+In the process, Reese finds the picture of his lost love Jessica which had been found and kept by Carter years earlier.

 Reese starts by interrogating Chase, but he still affirms he is innocent.
 Reese then visits the cabin where he claims he was during the murders and finds drugs, although Chase claims that he does not own them.
-Reese is then shot by Chase's step-brother Gil (Patch Darragh), who was the doorman at their building and is the real killer, having targeted the family after his father's abandonment.
-Gil forces Chase to consume lethal drugs that will kill him in a few hours and drags Reese's body through the snow to bury him but Reese wakes up and shoots him, killing him.
+Reese is then shot by Chase's half-brother Gil (Patch Darragh), who was the doorman at their building and is the real killer, having targeted the family after his father's abandonment.
+Gil forces Chase to consume lethal drugs that will kill him in a few hours and drags Reese's body through the snow to bury him but Reese wakes up and shoots him, killing him, although Reese is wounded in return.

 Throughout the episode, there are scenes of Reese, Finch and Carter watching over a former HR member.
 While Finch is away, Reese and Carter talk about their plans for the future, with Carter expressing interest in retiring after 20 years.
 Reese is unconvinced of both getting "happy endings" but Carter mentions his own transformation, showing that anyone can make a change.
 He brings up the subject of Jessica, revealing he left her because he didn't think he would survive in the army.
 At this point, it's revealed that their talk is part of hallucinations due to his blood loss.

 As the team does not know his location and the area is off-limits to the Machine, Reese is forced to escape the area by retrieving a car's keys from Gil's corpse.
-However, the engine does not work and it's revealed that Reese is dying from Hypothermia.
+However, the engine does not work and it's revealed that Reese is dying from hypothermia.
 He talks with Carter, who confronts him about his alienation of people, including Jessica and Carter herself, confirming that their talk in the car was just Reese's imagination of a talk that never happened.
 Reese admits taking Chase's case just so he could feel more connected with Carter again.
 Carter then concludes that Reese must let his loved ones stay close to him.
-After Reese finishes talking with Carter, she disappears from his hallucination, and a car pulls up.
+After Reese finishes talking with Carter, she disappears from his hallucination, and a car pulls up, implied to be Fusco.